-- Most car transport companies have high-tech GPS tracking devices so they can keep you informed about your vehicle's location at any time.
+- Most car shipping companies have high-tech GPS tracking devices so they can keep you informed about your vehicle's location at any time.

 - Your car insurance does NOT cover your vehicle while being shipped.
-Read more about different insurance options available to you here.
-Be sure to ask your potential auto shipper about different coverage options as well.
+Read more about auto transport insurance and explore the options.
+Be sure to ask your potential auto transport company about different coverage options as well.

-- Make sure your potential auto shipper is insured and registered with FMSCA (Federal Motor Carrier Safety Administration) and also with the U.S. Department of Transportation.
+- Make sure your potential car shipping company is insured and registered with FMSCA (Federal Motor Carrier Safety Administration) and also with the U.S. Department of Transportation.

 - It usually takes about two or three weeks for your vehicle to arrive at an overseas destination- make sure you plan your move accordingly.
 Some companies may expedite your shipment for an additional fee.

-- Make sure you know what questions to ask your auto shipper while getting your estimate - this will help you get the most accurate information and estimate possible.
+- Make sure you know what questions to ask your car shipper while getting your estimate - this will help you get the most accurate information and estimate possible.

-Shipping your luxury vehicle by air will cost considerably more, and can range from $15,000 to $18,000 depending on the distance.
+Luxury car shipping by air will cost considerably more and can range from $15,000 to $18,000 depending on the distance.
 Many cars being shipped using this method are put in auto shows or are used for racecar events.